-When you’re trying your best to avoid symptoms from IBS or gluten sensitivity, the low FODMAP diet is an effective but difficult method navigate.
+When you’re trying your best to avoid symptoms from IBS or gluten sensitivity, the low FODMAP diet is an effective but difficult method to navigate.
 One of those tricky categories you have to master is safe beverages.
-This raises lots of questions on what Low FODMAP caffeine drinks are safe.
+This raises lots of questions on what low FODMAP caffeine drinks are safe.

 Should you drink coffee if you expect GI symptoms after a meal?
 Does it matter what kind of coffee it is?
 Are there other factors that affect the outcome of the beverage on your GI system?

 I finally understood how coffee is affecting my overall health when I read this book.

 Up to 40% of people with IBS believes that coffee triggers their GI symptoms.
 In fact, they have good reason to feel this way, because about 33% of IBS sufferers experience symptoms when caffeine is reintroduced during an elimination diet.

 Coffee, soda, and energy drinks provide you with very few nutrients as well as a potential blood sugar crash an hour and a half after drinking them.
 This crash is due to either the caffeine and/or sugar content that is not balanced with adequate nutrients to counteract the reaction.
 Fortunately, The FODMAP Navigator helps me identify high FODMAP food and drinks.